- Campus Life

 - Neatness.
 If your idea of clothing storage is the floor, say so.
 Nothing drives two sane people crazier than putting up with each other's idea of order.

-- Stimulation.
+- Environment and sleep.
 If you like being around high-energy people and loud music, make that clear.
 If you crave quiet and eight hours of sleep a night, admit it up front.
+If you need to get up early for class or athletic team training, or you are a night owl who can’t function before noon, say so

-- Your individuality.
-Mention hobbies, religious observance, sexual orientation, sports, recreational passions—anything that makes you who you are.
+- Personal.
+Mention hobbies, religious observance, sexual orientation, gender identity sports, recreational passions—anything that makes you who you are.

-Take any opportunity to interact with your roommate before you arrive on campus, whether in person or by e-mail, phone, or Facebook.
-Once the introductions are over and you have survived freshman orientation, have a friendly conversation with your roommate about how to deal with potential sources of friction.
+Take any opportunity to interact with your roommate before you arrive on campus, whether in person or by e-mail, phone, or social media.
+Once the introductions are over and you have finished freshman orientation, have a friendly conversation with your roommate about how to deal with potential sources of friction.
 Some colleges even encourage roommates to draw up a contract that spells things out.
 Here are some topics to cover:

 - Pet peeves.
 The more you deal with them up front, the less the resentment will build.

 - Company.
-Decide how much in-room entertaining you will allow, and what you will do about sleep-over guests.
+Decide how much in-room entertaining you will allow, and how you will handle sleep-over guests.

 - Room cleaning.
 Agree on what “clean” means and how you will share housekeeping duties.